FrancoRosa/i2c-sensors/production/README.md

 sudo udevadm control -R
 ```

-3. Connect and disconnect the USB-ttl adapter or reboot to see a new `/dev/ttyUSBFan` device.
+3. Connect and disconnect the USB-ttl adapter or reboot the RPi, then type: `ls /dev/serial/by-path/ -lh` to see a new `/dev/ttyUSBFan` device.

 The fan.py file is a module to be called from other scripts